 Letter of Support

 The online application process includes a series of short essays and a letter of support from a non-family member.
-Both are due April 15.
+Both are due April 1st.
+Participants will be notified by April 11th if they are selected to attend.

 Cost

-There is a $500 trip fee.
-Included in the fee is all food for time in the backcountry, travel expenses, and most gear items such as backpacks, tents, sleeping bag/pad, etc. Students are responsible for providing their own hiking clothing and footwear, however, JCC also has a small loan library with clothing and miscellaneous items, such as headlamps, bottles, and dishware available on loan.
+There is a $525 trip fee.
+Included in the fee is all food for time in the backcountry, travel expenses, and nearly all gear items such as backpacks, tents, sleeping bag/pad, water filtration, headlamps, dishes, etc. Students are responsible for providing their own hiking clothing and footwear, however, JCC also has a small loan library with clothing and miscellaneous items available on loan.

 A high school boy sits on a large boulder surrounded by a lake and mountains.